ContraCLM: Contrastive Learning For Causal Language Model: Related Work

-\paragraph{Code Generation and Beyond} Language modeling for source code is an actively growing area of research.
-Various model architectures have been explored recently, including the encoder-only \citep{codebert, graphcodebert}, encoder-decoder \citep{plbart, codet5, alphacode}, and decoder-only models \citep{codex, codegen, palm}.
-Among them, the decoder-only models found effective on the code generation front.
-However, they suffer most on the discriminative tasks such as code search or clone detection \citep{codexglue, huang-etal-2021-cosqa, guo-etal-2022-unixcoder} due to the anisotropy issue \citep{contextual_word_embeddings}.
-It motivates us to improve the decoder-only models on both the generation and discriminative tasks for programming data.
-Also, code is fundamentally different from natural language in that it is more structured, our evaluation on both code and text validates the generalizability of our approach across different data distributions.
+\paragraph{Code Generation and Beyond} Language modeling for source code is a fast growing area of research.
+Various model architectures have been explored recently, including encoder-only \citep{codebert, graphcodebert}, encoder-decoder \citep{plbart, codet5, alphacode}, and decoder-only models \citep{codex, codegen, palm}.
+Among them, the decoder-only models were found effective on the code generation front.
+However, as shown in Section \ref{sec:code_completion} and Appendix \ref{appendix:bridge_the_gap}, they suffer from unsatisfactory performance on various discriminative tasks \citep{codexglue, huang-etal-2021-cosqa, guo-etal-2022-unixcoder}.
+This motivates us to improve the decoder-only models on the discriminative tasks so as to extend their main usage beyond language generation.
+Furthermore, code is fundamentally different from natural language in that it is more structured, which helps validate the generalizability of our approach beyond plain text.